-Spiked Rum Raisin Chocolate Fudge: Semisweet chocolate fudge filled with spiced rum soaked raisins.
+This Spiked Rum Raisin Chocolate Fudge is made using semisweet chocolate fudge filled with spiked spiced rum soaked.

 So you know what is fun?